How to Optimize Your Google My Business Listing

 Do you own a local business?
 Are you looking for a way to generate more interest online?
-If so, Google has you covered.
+If so, an important first step in any local SEO strategy is to claim and verify your local business’ Google My Business (GMB) listing.

-Now’s the time to learn more about Google My Business, including how to optimize this page for top of the line results.
+Now’s the time to learn more about Google My Business, including how to optimize this page to increase your chances of showing up in Google’s Local Pack, Local Finder, Google Maps.

 While this tool has a lot to offer, its primary goal is to provide the online world with basic details related to your business.
 This includes but is not limited to: